Physiotherapy and Cancer. Rehabilitation, Recovery and Palliative Care.

 answering questions such as, “is this normal?”

 Just diagnosed with cancer?

 If you are waiting for surgery, please feel free to contact me to see if a session before you go to theatre may be useful to optimise your recovery period.

 If you are expecting to have treatment to address your symptoms, rather than aiming for a cure, I may be able to help you with managing fatigue, breathlessness, a new relaxation technique, exercises and an opportunity to discuss your symptoms and concerns.

-Some people come for a “one off” session to check that they are doing the right exercises.
-Others come for several sessions of “hands on” treatment if they have tightness or restriction from scarring after surgery and/or radiotherapy
+Some people want a “one off” session to check that they are doing the right exercises.
+Others need several sessions of “hands on” treatment if they have tightness or restriction from scarring after surgery and/or radiotherapy

 Fascia is just under the skin.
 Around the muscles, in between the muscles and amongst our organs – almost everywhere in the body!
 It embraces the muscles so they can work efficiently and when we move, structures can slip over one another smoothly.

 When we have surgery, an injury or radiotherapy, the fascia can be scarred and get stuck – you may be someone who has had painful adhesions after abdominal surgery.

 The myofascial techniques I use are very effective on recent scars – perhaps after breast, gynaecology or other trunk surgery and also work well on old scars.
 It has been moving to use them for women have described themselves as, “disfigured” after Caesarean Section or other abdominal surgery, sometimes many decades earlier.